SSA Awards and SSA Recognized Awards

 While usually awarded to a person who has made his contribution during the previous calendar year, this is not mandatory and in certain instances the Directors have gone back in years to pick up some outstanding person not before suitably recognized.

-The trophy is perpetual, being held by each recipient until the next award and the recipient is presented with a certificate attesting to the award.
-The presentation of the trophy and certificate is made at the awards banquet held at the time of the winter SSA Director's meeting.
+The actual trophy is kept at the National Soaring Museum and the recipient is presented with a certificate attesting to the award.
+The presentation of the certificate is made at the awards banquet held at the time of the winter SSA Director's meeting.

 Shortly after October of each year, the chairman of the SSA Awards Committee sends to all Directors a request for nominations for the award for the current calendar year.
 From the list thus acquired, a ballot is prepared of not more than four candidates (selected on best qualified basis) and submitted by mail to each Director for voting.
 The balloting should be completed by January 1st so that the chairman of the Awards Committee may notify the recipient in confidence, in order that he may have the opportunity of being present to receive the award in person.